vsoch/visualization-ci/README.md

 ### Reproducibility
 The underlying purpose of a standard like this is reproducibility.
 The larger idea is that we must have tools that are flexible enough to be easily extended to different data or method.
 This means that I can generate an analysis pipeline, and you can run your data through it simply by cloning my repo, changing the input data, and doing a PR.
 You could also take my data, and edit the method (in this case, it's a visualization template) to see how the result varies.
-This particular implementation is for visualziation, and deployment with continuous integration, but you should see that a general framework like this would work equivalently in some other computational environment.
-You might also intuit that
+This particular implementation is for visualization, and deployment with continuous integration, but you should see that a general framework like this would work equivalently in some other computational environment.
+You might also intuit that we could develop databases of visualization templates for widespread use, and simply tell the user how to format his or her data to plug in.

 ### Notes